 The BA in Politics is designed to give you an excellent grounding in the discipline, covering political theory, ideas and ideologies, government and institutions, area studies and comparative politics.
 As with all the degree programmes in the School, the BA in Politics is taught within a modular framework.
 This means that you are able to select modules according to your areas of interest, alongside the core modules associated with your programme.

 There are huge benefits to studying politics in London, with national political institutions, party headquarters, high-profile international organisations and think-tanks all based here.
-At Queen Mary, we exploit our location to the full, inviting a range of high-profile and inspiring speakers to the campus.
-David Willetts MP, Baroness Hayman, and Lords Healey, Mandelson and Hurd all spoke at the Mile End Institute, a forum for the exchange of ideas on government.
-There’s also a student-run politics society who organise debates and events of their own.
+At QMUL, we exploit our location to the full, inviting a range of high-profile and inspiring speakers to the campus.

-- EITHER, Introduction to International Relations OR, one other module chosen from another School within the Faculty, for example, Modern Languages, History or Geography
+- either Introduction to International Relations or one other module chosen from another School within the Faculty of Humanities and Social Sciences, for example, Modern Languages, History or Geography

 - British Politics

-- Plus options from another School within the Faculty
+Plus options from within the School which include the following:

 - Analysing Public Policy

 - The Politics of the Post-Colonial Middle East

 - Utopia and Dystopia: Political, Economic and Literary Dreamworlds